 produce a schedule for the weekend.

-Each retreat begins on Friday evening with a candle circle
+retreat begins on Friday evening with a guideline review after all

-teens have arrived.
-The retreat ends on Sunday around noon, after
+activity on Saturday morning.
+The retreat ends on Sunday around noon,

 gathering in silence to write and share our worship journals about the

-The young Friends have their own Nurturing Committee who
+The young Friends have their own Nurturing Committee comprised of experienced attenders who

 uphold the guidelines during the retreats and attend an additional two

 retreats each year to conduct business and address any issues for the